-Should I get the Chase Ink Business Cash Card?
+Should you get the Chase Ink Business Cash?

 The Ink Business Cash Card is a great option if you’re self-employed, own a small business or are an entrepreneur.
 However, there are plenty of other Chase business credit cards to choose from as well as business credit cards from other lenders.
-Whether or not this card is the best fit for your business depends on a variety of different individual factors.
-You should consider applying for this card if:
+Whether or not this card is the best fit for your business depends on a variety of different individual factors, such as:

 - You have a lot of office expenses.
 If you spend a lot on office supplies or on internet, phone and cable services, this card is well worth it.

 - You want a simple cash back card.
 For business owners who don’t want to spend too much time figuring out how to maximize their earnings, this lucrative cash back card is refreshingly simple.

 - You don’t travel a lot for work.
-While this card has plenty of advantages, it’s not the best fit if you have to travel frequently for work and are looking for a card with lots of travel-related perks.
+While this card has plenty of advantages, it’s not the best fit if you travel frequently for work or are looking for travel perks.

 - You want a card with no annual fee.
 Many rewards cards come with a hefty annual fee, so this card’s lack of one is a great benefit for those looking to keep costs low.